Saskatoon Curbside Swap

 Plan a curbside swap this summer or join the annual city-wide curbside event on September 09, 2017.
 Contact your Community Association to find out if a Curbside Swap is planned for your neighbourhood.
 Promote your event online on the Curbside Swap Facebook event page at Saskatoon City News.
 Check out the Curbside Swap Host Manual for information.

 What you can expect from us

-- Share your event details with friends and connect with other treasure hunters by dropping a Pin on the interactive map.
+- Share your event details with friends and connect with other treasure hunters by listing your curbside swap on our website.